samrudh3125/GetCab/README.md

 # GetCab
-A webapp in which user can book a cab.
+A webapp in which user can book a cab.(not yet completed)